William Evanina

 William R. Evanina (born 1967) is an American national security official who served as director of the United States National Counterintelligence and Security Center (NCSC) until his January 2021 resignation.
 As director of the NCSC he was the head of national counterintelligence for the U.S. Government.
 Evanina previously served as director of the Office of the national counterintelligence executive (ONCIX) before it transitioned into the NCSC.
 Prior to his service as national counterintelligence executive, he was the chief of the Counterespionage Group for the Central Intelligence Agency.
 He gained his initial law enforcement experience as a special agent for the Federal Bureau of Investigation.

 Early life and education

 Evanina was born to John and Barbara Evanina in Peckville, a suburb of Scranton, Pennsylvania, where he grew up.
-His father was a professional musician and founder of The Pennsylvania Merry Makers, a well-known polka band.
+His father was a machinist for Lockheed Martin and a professional musician, founder of The Pennsylvania Merry Makers, a well-known polka band.
 Evanina attended Valley View High School, where he played football, basketball, and baseball followed by a stint at Keystone College, where he continued to play baseball.
 He then transferred to nearby Wilkes University and in 1989 received a Bachelor of Arts degree in public administration, magna cum laude.
 While with the FBI he completed a master's degree in Educational Leadership at Arcadia University in 2008.